Jordan royals marry into Saudi family with ties to MBS | KRDO

 Outside the palace, jubilant crowds cheered and waved flags as they awaited the motorcade carrying the newlyweds along a six-mile route across the capital.
 Streets had been adorned for days with photos of the couple and the Jordanian flag.

 Both Jordan and Saudi Arabia are among Washington’s strongest Middle East allies.
-Jordan is custodian of the holy sites in Jerusalem and maintains a relationship with both Palestinians and Israelis.
+Jordan is custodian of Muslim and Christian holy sites in Jerusalem and maintains a relationship with both Palestinians and Israelis.
 A global oil powerhouse, Riyadh’s ties with the US have been strained of late, namely over the kingdom’s oil policies and its relationship with Russia.

 Ties between Saudi Arabia and Jordan have recently thawed after years of tension.
 During a trip to Jordan last year, MBS was quoted by Saudi media as saying that he was keen to “push relations [with Jordan] to a new phase.”